User Interface

 App Details

-A few places in ShinyProxy show an App details button, this button opens a modal with all details of ShinyProxy:
+Multiple pages in ShinyProxy have an App details button, this button opens a modal with all details of the relevant app:

 app-details